 Persons using JCMTD for transportation services are generally considered presumptively eligible for ADA transportation services.
 JCMTD services however are delivered across urban and rural areas where there may not be appropriate amenities such as sidewalks and ramps.
 New passengers requesting access to services who assert a disability or use of a mobility device may be assessed through a process to insure safe operations at their residence.
 Persons will be interviewed and a JCMTD supervisor may inspect pick up locations if the interview indicates any conditions that may affect safe operations.

 JCMTD provides and maintains adequate records of service requests, reviews completed forms, notification provided, and any appeals requested and prepared to demonstrate that regulatory requirements were met in the handling of each request.
 Service request are dated upon receipt.
 Decisions made throughout the review process (the completeness of the service request, the need for more information, requests for appeals, etc.) are recorded.
+New Customers

 Administrative Appeal Process